20th Vincent Lingiari Memorial Lecture (2020)

 - Renowned Journalist to deliver Lingiari Lecture, CDU enews, Issue 6, July 6, 2015

-The Vincent Lingiari lecture was proudly presented in partnership with National Indigenous Research and Knowledges Network (NIRAKN).
+Partnership - The 2015 Vincent Lingiari lecture was proudly presented in partnership with National Indigenous Research and Knowledges Network (NIRAKN).

 The lecture focused on the challenges faced by Indigenous minorities in developing economic and governance models capable of sustaining the heritage and cultural identity of Indigenous people on an inter-generational basis.